Generalized Parton Distributions from Lattice QCD with Asymmetric Momentum Transfer: Unpolarized Quarks at Nonzero Skewness: Numerical results

 Finally, we address the skewness dependence of the light-cone GPDs.
 As discussed above, calculations performed in the asymmetric frame allow comparison of GPDs at similar $-t$ values across different skewness parameters $\xi$, including $H^L$ ($\sim H$) from the $\Delta_T=0$ case at three values of $\xi$.
 Fig.~\ref{fig:HE_x_xi_dep} summarizes these results, clearly illustrating a suppression of the light-cone GPDs in the ERBL region as $\xi$ increases, while the DGLAP region shows the opposite tendency.
 Compared to the $\xi$ dependence of GPDs in coordinate (Fig.~\ref{fig:HE_xi_dep}) and quasi-GPDs in momentum space (Fig.\ref{fig:HE_lcquasi}), this effect and the discontinuity at $|x|=|\xi|$ is mainly caused by the matching.
 More examples are displayed in Appendix~\ref{sec:app_HE}.

 Although this work presents skewness-dependent light-cone GPDs determined using the LaMET approach, several important limitations should be acknowledged when interpreting the results.
 First, we reiterate that power corrections are expected to be significant near the kinematic regions $|x| \to |\xi|$ and $x \to \pm 1$.
 The former manifests itself as a non-physical discontinuity between the ERBL and the DGLAP regions.
 As a result, the regions where the extracted GPDs are expected to be reliable are significantly restricted.
 It indicates that the ERBL region ($|x|<|\xi|$) is effectively excluded from reliable reconstruction at $|\xi|\leq0.2$, while even in the DGLAP region the results may still suffer non-negligible power corrections.
 Second, a discontinuity is also observed around $x = 0$, which indicates the presence of the inverse problem unaccounted for by the BG method.
+In $\xi\ne0$ cases of GPDsF, this discontinuity at $x=0$ appears in both the quasi- and light-cone GPDs.
+It is non-physical and is interpreted as an artifact of the BG reconstruction procedure.
 Overcoming these limitations requires a much better quality of lattice data, particularly in terms of the attained nucleon boost.